My name is Sara Binde.

 Rob introduced me to a raw foods lifestyle.
 I thought to myself ‘That must be super healthy.
 I’ll try that.’
 Banana smoothies became my breakfast, lunch and dinner.
 I ate tons of zucchini pasta with basil pesto, too.

 I thought I was eating healthy because I was eating raw.
 How wrong I was.

 My raw food lifestyle didn’t work out well.
 I had a small budget and limited knowledge.
 Though I didn’t know it at the time, I wasn’t getting the calories or nutrients I needed.
-I was often hungry after dinner, so I “cheated” frequently.
+I was often hungry after dinner, so I “cheated” frequently by eating white rice.
 I felt guilty when I “cheated”, but it was nearly impossible not to.
 My belly was demanding more!